geojeff/busser/README.md

 the server is now running on localhost, port 8000.
 In that event, visit localhost:8000/OnePointSeven to show the app, which, as of 2012-01-23, will show the first window and pane skewed far left, unusable (Ace problems, probably...).

+It is not necessary to save -- during development, you will commonly use build, run.

 Contributors
 ============